ianthehenry/bauble/ui/html/help/content.md

 ## `cone`

 Unlike most other shapes, which are centered at the origin, the cone rests at the origin, and the height you pass it is the cone's actual height, not one half of its height.
-It's still the extent of the cone in the single axis, like other shapes, but unlike most shapes the cone does not extend in either direction.
+It's still the extent of the cone in a single axis, like other shapes, but unlike most shapes the cone does not extend in both directions.

+`:r` to round the edges.

 ```
+(union
-(cone :y 500 100)
+  (cone :y 50 100 | move :x -50)
+  (cone :r 10 :y 50 100 | move :x 50))
 ```

 ## `ground`